 How Closing Costs Should Impact Your Decision To Buy A Home

-The most frequent question that we have been asked by homebuyers is whether they should buy a home or lease one.
-Unfortunately for somebody looking for a generally correct opinion, the real answer is completely dependent on each couple or individual planning a move.
+A common question that we have been asked by homebuyers is whether they should buy a home or lease one.
+Unfortunately for somebody looking for a generally correct opinion, the real answer is completely dependent on each couple or an individual planning a move.

 Homebuyers will pay closing costs when they buy a home, and they'll pay closing costs when they sell the home, so many people who know they will not live in Tallahassee forever want to know how long they have to own the home before they recapture their closing costs.